Determining evolutionary equations from a single passive boundary observation: Simultaneous recovery for general second-order hyperbolic equations

 \subsection{Step 3: Frequency-domain identity}

-Unlike the TAT/PAT analysis, where the first decoupling step is performed at the time-domain level, here the first decoupling task is carried out through the frequency-domain identity.
-This illustrates the flexibility of the unified framework: the same general mechanism can be implemented through different test functions and different integral identities, depending on which decoupling quantity is most effective for the problem at hand.
+Unlike the TAT/PAT analysis, where the first decoupling step is performed at the time-domain level, here the first decoupling step is carried out through the frequency-domain identity.
+This illustrates the flexibility of the unified framework: the same general mechanism can be implemented through different test functions and different integral identities, depending on which decoupling quantity is best suited to the problem at hand.

 \begin{lemma} Let $u$ and $\tilde u$ be the solutions to \eqref{eq:1} associated with $(f,h,c,\sigma)$ and $(\tilde f,\tilde h,\tilde c,\tilde\sigma)$, respectively.
 Assume that the boundary measurements coincide on $\partial\Omega\times\mathbb R_+$ in the sense of \eqref{eq:2}, namely,